Utility Patent Drawings

 Yes.
 While the core principles are similar (black-and-white line art, clear labels, multiple views), each patent office has its own formatting specification.
 The USPTO follows 37 CFR §1.84 (letter-size paper, specific margin widths).
 The EPO follows Rule 46 (A4 paper, different margin and line-weight minimums).
 PCT applications follow Rule 11, which largely aligns with EPO but has its own nuances.
 It's possible to create one set of drawings that satisfies all three offices if you design to the strictest common denominator.

 Yes.
-AI patent drawing tools can generate USPTO-style utility and design patent drawings from uploaded photos, sketches, or CAD screenshots.
-PatentDrawingAI, for example, can generate line-art patent figures in under 60 seconds and supports plain-English editing instructions and visual dials for refinement.
+AI patent drawing tools can generate filing-ready utility and design patent drawings from uploaded photos, sketches, or CAD screenshots.
+PatentDrawingAI, for example, can generate line-art patent figures in about 1 to 3 minutes and supports plain-English editing instructions and visual dials for refinement.
 While AI-generated drawings should still be reviewed by the filer or their attorney, they significantly reduce cost and turnaround compared to traditional illustration services.

 Upload a photo, sketch, or CAD screenshot.
 PatentDrawingAI can generate utility or design patent drawings - then refine with plain-English editing and visual dials.
 5 credits per drawing, starting at $19/month.